 She unconsciously waved her hand again.
 The empty coke can flew into the recycle bin as she left the room.
 Willow was still angry with Giles for yelling at her about using up the household money.
 He told her and Tara they had to start paying toward the upkeep of the house.
 Anger filled her when she thought about Buffy putting the household finances under Giles' control.
 Why should we have to pay?

 Willow made her way up the stairs.
 She smiled when she entered the room she shared with Tara.
-There was no way she would live there with her sweetie with furnishings belonging the dead woman.
+There was no way she would live there with her sweetie with furnishings belonging to a dead woman.
 Willow had redecorated the entire room: new bedding, curtains, paint, pictures and accessories.
-Then of course, she had to do the bathroom because now they didn't match.
+Then of course, she had to do the bathroom because it didn't match.
 When she was almost finished, she realized the tiles didn't match her color scheme, and had them changed.
 Xander got her great a deal on the beautiful marble tiles.

 She stuck out her tongue, and huffed, "So there, Giles.
-I only used that money on the house.
+I only used the money on the house.
 You don't know what you're talking about; you're just a poophead!"

 When the basement flooded, Xander knew someone.
 It saved them lots of money.
 Willow split the difference with him, and used her portion to buy her and Tara a huge tub.
 She smiled thinking of the baths they had taken in it.
 That was where she was going now.
 Maybe if I'm lucky my honey will come home and join me.